Department of the Environment and Heritage, 2005

 - Regulatory amendments to the product stewardship benefits during 2004 - 05

 - Oil Stewardship Advisory Council

-The programme is underpinned by a package of legislation and associated Regulations.
+The Product Stewardship for Oil Programme is underpinned by a package of legislation including associated Regulations.

 - The Product Stewardship (Oil) Act 2000 is the primary piece of legislation that establishes the general framework and benefit entitlements.
 The policy settings for the stewardship arrangements are established and governed by the Minister for the Environment and Heritage.
 The Act also establishes the Oil Stewardship Advisory Council (see Table 2).